barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/crime_frisk_yearly_race.png)

-As the model and the plot both show, after we control for racial composition, neighborhoods with the highest percentages of people of color have higher stop and frisk rates (around 47, according to the crime & race model) relative to other neighborhoods, despite having the same or lower levels of crime in the preceding year.
+As the model and the plot both show, after we control for racial composition, neighborhoods with the highest percentages of people of color have higher stop and frisk rates (around 47 more stop and frisk incidents on average, according to the crime & race model) relative to whiter neighborhoods, despite having similar levels of crime in the preceding year.
 The model also shows that this is generally only predictive in the neighborhoods with the highest proportion of residents of color.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/10_sf_crime_nbh_race.png)